This post may contain affiliate links which won’t change your price but will share some commission.

 The game costs about $25 on Amazon – and I have seen it at Target, but for a bit more.

 3. Incan Gold Incan Gold is a quick, fun game of bluff and daring in which explorers push their luck while exploring an old Incan temple searching for gold and treasure.
-You decide when to delve deeper into the temple, adding to your riches, or retreat to camp!
+You decide when to delve deeper into the temple, add to your riches, or retreat to camp!
 My kids like one.
 It was easy for them to learn and understand how to play.
-It helps teach strategy, problem-solving and assessing risk.
+It helps teach strategy, problem-solving, and assessing risk.
 I always like games that teach a little something as well.
 Incan Gold is one of those confusing to explain but super easy to pick up on as you play.
-The winner is the player who has the most riches at the end of the round.
+The winner is the player with the most riches at the end of the round.

 Incan Gold costs about $33 on Amazon.

-To play, each person will get different train routes to build across America and plastic trains to help them accomplish building their routes.
+To play, each person will get different train routes to build across America and plastic trains to help them build their routes.
 You will need to collect colored cards to help complete your route.
 And fingers crossed that the next player doesn’t make it where you planned, so you need to reroute!
 This game can get competitive.
 This game can take a long time, but it is a great way to talk to your kids as you play.

 Ticket to Ride costs about $45 on Amazon.

-5. Sleeping Queens: This is an excellent game for all ages, and it works well with younger kids.
+5. Sleeping Queens: This is an excellent game for all ages and works well with younger kids.
 It says 8+, but Tatum was able to beat me easily at age 6.
 This is another classic card game favorite at our house.
 Everyone can enjoy the Sleeping Queens Card Game.
 The Pancake Queen, the Ladybug Queen, and 10 of their closest friends have fallen under a sleeping spell.
 The players’ job is to wake them up using strategy, quick thinking, and a little luck.
 The player who wakes the most queens wins.

 It also can be played with only two players, so it is a great game to play when you want to spend 1-1 time with your children.